77686f7265/irc-bot/README.md

 # irc-bot

-An IRC bot written inode.js
+An IRC bot written in javascript/node.js.